chenlijun99/unibz-76088A-materials/2-basics/2-modularity/3-cmake/README.md

 * As always [awesome-*](https://github.com/onqtam/awesome-cmake#resources) style repositories are quite awesome.
 You can find a lot of resources.
 Sorry, I didn't check the correctness of the linked materials, but if there is any contradiction between what I show and what you read, please tell me.
 It is an occasion for me to learn.
 * Look at the comments in [CMakeLists.txt](./1/CMakeLists.txt).
 * CMake uses an out-of-source build approach, i.e. all the build artifacts are kept in a separate directory instead of alongside the source files.
 Advantages:
-    * Multiple build directories with different build configuration
+    * Multiple build directories with different build configuration.
+For example:

+        ```sh
+        $ mkdir build-fake-user
+        $ cd build-fake-user
+        $ cmake -DCONFIGURATION_FAKE_IMPL="user_input" ..
+        $ make

+        $ cd ..

+        $ mkdir build-fake-file
+        $ cd build-fake-file
+        $ cmake -DCONFIGURATION_FAKE_IMPL="file" ..
+        $ make
+        ```

+        Now, this example may be stupid, but there are some build configuration (e.g. `CMAKE_BUILD_TYPE`) that may cause the whole project to be re-compiled.
+So each time we switch, we have to rebuild everything.

-        * We can use the [CMAKE_BUILD_TYPE](https://cmake.org/cmake/help/v3.5/variable/CMAKE_BUILD_TYPE.html] cache variable to control the type of the build.
+        * We can use the [CMAKE_BUILD_TYPE](https://cmake.org/cmake/help/v3.5/variable/CMAKE_BUILD_TYPE.html) cache variable to control the type of the build.
 Most notably
             * `Debug` ensures that the code is compiled with debug symbols, which allow us to map the machine code back to the source code, making code stepping, breakpoint placement, etc., easier (similar to source maps in JavaScript).
             * `Release` compiles with all the optimizations turned on.
     * Easier to work with version control.
 Typically build artifacts are not kept into version control (the basic idea is that anything that can be *generated* should not be put into version control).
 By having build artifacts in separate directories, it is trivial to just ignore those directories (e.g. add the directories in `.gitignore` if we use `git`).